Hollywood Transit and Mobility Options

 Once you arrive in Hollywood via the Tri-Rail, you immediately have a choice between the Broward County Transit System or the Hollywood Train to Trolley Shuttle.

 Additionally, those looking to travel within Broward County and beyond can rely on the Brightline, a high-speed passenger train building easy, low-cost, efficient, and eco-friendly routes.
 The Brightline connects South Florida by having stops in Miami, Aventura, Fort Lauderdale, Boca Raton, West Palm Beach, and Orlando.
 While you cannot yet catch the Brightline at a station in Hollywood, you have options for navigating to other stations by relying on other services such as the Tri-Rail.

 Broward County Transit (BCT) runs nine routes through Hollywood that can be used to get around the City and connect to other local destinations.
 In addition to these nine routes, BCT offers the 441 and US1 Breeze busses and the 95express bus designed specifically for work commutes.

 The Sun Shuttle, operated by Circuit - formerly known as "The Free Ride," is an environmentally-friendly, electric public transportation option that transports riders through service areas in downtown Hollywood, on Hollywood Beach and along Federal Highway.
-Riders can quickly and easily get to where they want to go in Hollywood, completely free of charge.
+Riders can quickly and easily get to where they want to go in Hollywood for $2 per person, per ride.
 Simply use the on-demand “Ride Circuit” App to request a pick-up, wave down the closest fleet driver or head to a designated shuttle stop within the service area.